OPEN-AIR-SUN/mars/README.md

 ## Acknoledgement

 Part of our code is borrowed from [Nerfstudio](https://nerf.studio).
-This project is sponsored by Tsinghua-Toyota Joint Research Fund (20223930097) and Baidu Inc. through Apolo-AIR Joint Research Center.
+This project is sponsored by Tsinghua-Toyota Joint Research Fund (20223930097) and Baidu Inc. through Apollo-AIR Joint Research Center.

 ## Notice